-By Scott R. Flick and Warren Kessler
+By Scott R. Flick

-On September 24, 2019, the U.S. Department of Labor published final regulations under the Fair Labor Standards Act that raised the minimum salary level necessary to be exempt from federal overtime rules under the Act by almost 50%.
-While the changes affect all businesses subject to the FLSA, broadcasters in particular may feel the impact of the changes given the staffing models used by many TV and radio stations.
-The new requirements will go into effect on January 1, 2020, and broadcasters should take steps to adapt to, and minimize the impact of, those changes prior to that deadline.
+On April 23, 2024, the U.S. Department of Labor published final regulations under the Fair Labor Standards Act ("FLSA") that ultimately raise the minimum salary necessary to be exempt from federal overtime rules by 65%.
+These changes affect all businesses subject to the FLSA, but broadcasters and other media employers may particularly feel the impact given that they rarely operate on a 9am-to-5pm schedule.
+The increase will occur in two steps, with the first going into effect on July 1, 2024, and the second occurring on January 1, 2025.
+While these increases are certain to be challenged in court, the outcome of any appeals is difficult to predict.
+Employers need to prepare now to minimize the impact of these changes on their operations.